 The landscape of federal aid is further evolving with the implementation of the One Big Beautiful Bill Act (OBBBA), signed into law in July 2025.15 The OBBBA introduces a “Do No Harm” accountability framework that mirrors the GE rule’s earnings test but applies it more broadly to degree programs.15 However, the OBBBA also initiates a significant restructuring of federal lending and repayment, including the elimination of the SAVE repayment plan and the introduction of the Repayment Assistance Plan (RAP).36

 Analysis of the RAP indicates it will be more expensive for many borrowers, as it does not include the same income-protection baseline as previous income-driven plans.36 Minimum payments will increase, and the time to forgiveness will be extended for many.36 This shift in federal policy increases the risk associated with taking out student loans for vocational training.
 In this context, LBA’s model becomes even more valuable.
-As federal aid becomes more complex and potentially more burdensome, the simplicity and certainty of LBA’s debt-free approach provide a safe harbor for students.22
+As federal aid becomes more complex and potentially more burdensome, the simplicity and certainty of LBA’s lower-debt approach provide a safe harbor for students.22

 Furthermore, the OBBBA expands Pell Grants to “very-short-term” job-training programs, provided they are accredited and meet outcome standards.38 While LBA currently operates without federal aid, its emphasis on outcomes-based metrics positions it perfectly for a future where federal support might be tied directly to graduation and licensure pass rates—a policy LBA’s leadership actively champions.33